 Once marketed solely to business travelers, airlines have been promoting refundable economy fares to travelers more and more throughout the pandemic.
 These often cost $70 to $100 more than standard economy tickets.
 So what's the difference?

 - Main cabin economy fares can be changed or canceled for free, but you'll get a voucher (which may expire in under a year) if you cancel.

 - Main cabin refundable economy fares can be changed or canceled for free to get your money back.

 You've got some flexibility either way.
 If you want to make sure you can get your money back to your credit card – or you're worried you won't be able to put a voucher to use – it might be worth paying more for a refundable.

 Otherwise, a normal main cabin ticket can still be canceled for a voucher with your airline.

 Free Cancellation on Tickets Booked with Miles?

 Many of these same major U.S. airlines are applying the same free change and cancellation policies to award tickets booked using miles.
 But it varies by situation, so read closely.

 - Alaska Airlines: Alaska is treating award bookings essentially the same as cash tickets.
-That means any previously booked award tickets scheduled between Feb.
-26 and March 31, 2021 can be canceled to get your Mileage Plan miles back free.
-The same is true for new award tickets booked by March 31, 2021.
+That means any award ticket booked using Alaska miles can be changed or canceled for free to get your miles back.

 - United: United allows you to change a mileage redemption without paying a fee, and it will waive redeposit fees for all award travel so long as you cancel more than 30 days before departure.